Domingos-Jr17/UNODC-Hackathon/legal/privacy-policy.md

-# Política de Privacidade da Plataforma WIRA
+# Privacy Policy for WIRA Platform

-## 1. Introdução
+## 1. Introduction

-A WIRA (Women's Integrated Reintegration Academy) leva muito a sério a privacidade e proteção das informações das beneficiárias da plataforma, especialmente considerando a natureza sensível da população que atende - vítimas de tráfico humano em Moçambique.
-Esta Política de Privacidade descreve como coletamos, usamos, protegemos e compartilhamos informações na plataforma WIRA.
+WIRA (Women's Integrated Reintegration Academy) takes very seriously the privacy and protection of information from beneficiaries of the platform, especially considering the sensitive nature of the population served - human trafficking survivors in Mozambique.
+This Privacy Policy describes how we collect, use, protect, and share information on the WIRA Platform.

-## 2. Compromisso com a Privacidade e Segurança
+## 2. Privacy and Security Commitment

 ### 2.1.
-Princípio da Anonimidade
+Anonymity Principle
-- O acesso à plataforma é feito exclusivamente por meio de códigos anônimos no formato V#### (ex: V0042)
+- Access to the platform is exclusively through anonymous codes in the format V#### (e.g., V0042)
-- Nenhuma informação pessoalmente identificável é exigida para o acesso aos cursos
+- No personally identifiable information is required to access courses
-- O nome real da beneficiária não é vinculado ao seu código de acesso nos sistemas acessíveis diretamente pela vítima
+- The real name of the beneficiary is not linked to their access code in directly accessible systems

 ### 2.2.
-Minimização de Dados
+Data Minimization
-- Coletamos apenas os dados estritamente necessários para fornecer os serviços educacionais
+- We collect only data strictly necessary to provide educational services
-- Dados sensíveis são armazenados em sistemas seguros e acessados apenas por pessoal autorizado
+- Sensitive data is stored in secure systems and accessed only by authorized personnel
-- Os dados são armazenados em servidores localizados em conformidade com as leis de proteção de dados aplicáveis
+- Data is stored on servers located in compliance with applicable data protection laws

-## 3. Tipos de Informações Coletadas
+## 3. Types of Information Collected

 ### 3.1.
-Informações Anônimas
+Anonymous Information
-- Códigos de acesso anônimos (V####)
+- Anonymous access codes (V####)
-- Progresso nos cursos
+- Course progress
-- Resultados de avaliações
+- Assessment results
-- Certificados emitidos
+- Certificates issued

 ### 3.2.
-Informações Acessíveis Apenas por Pessoal Autorizado
+Information Accessible Only by Authorized Personnel
-- Informações de identificação real fornecidas pelas ONGs parceiras
+- Real identification information provided by partner NGOs
-- Informações de contato fornecidas pelas ONGs parceiras
+- Contact information provided by partner NGOs
-- Informações de histórico e contexto fornecidas pelas ONGs parceiras
+- History and context information provided by partner NGOs

-## 4. Uso das Informações
+## 4. Information Use

 ### 4.1.
-Apenas para Propósito de Apoio Educacional
+For Educational Support Only
-- Acompanhamento do progresso educacional
+- Tracking educational progress
-- Geração de certificados
+- Generating certificates
-- Melhoria contínua da plataforma
+- Continuous platform improvement
-- Comunicação entre a plataforma e as ONGs parceiras
+- Communication between platform and partner NGOs

 ### 4.2.
-Proibido o Uso para Outros Fins
+Prohibited Uses
-- Nenhuma informação será vendida, alugada ou compartilhada com terceiros
+- No information will be sold, rented, or shared with third parties
-- Nenhuma informação será usada para fins de marketing
+- No information will be used for marketing purposes
-- Nenhuma informação será usada para fins de vigilância ou discriminação
+- No information will be used for surveillance or discrimination purposes

-## 5. Segurança das Informações
+## 5. Information Security

 ### 5.1.
-Medidas Técnicas
+Technical Measures
-- Criptografia de dados em trânsito (TLS)
+- Encryption of data in transit (TLS)
-- Criptografia de dados em repouso (AES-256)
+- Encryption of data at rest (AES-256)
-- Armazenamento separado de dados anônimos e identificáveis
+- Separate storage of anonymous and identifiable data
-- Auditoria de acesso a dados sensíveis
+- Access auditing of sensitive data
-- Limitação de acesso baseada em função e necessidade de uso
+- Access limitation based on function and need-to-know

 ### 5.2.
-Medidas Organizacionais
+Organizational Measures
-- Treinamento de pessoal em proteção de dados
+- Staff training in data protection
-- Contratos de confidencialidade com todos os membros da equipe
+- Confidentiality agreements with all team members
-- Políticas rigorosas de acesso a dados sensíveis
+- Strict data access policies
-- Procedimentos de resposta a incidentes de segurança
+- Incident response procedures

-## 6. Compartilhamento de Informações
+## 6. Information Sharing

 ### 6.1.
-Com ONGs Parceiras
+With Partner NGOs
-- Apenas informações necessárias para o acompanhamento e suporte às beneficiárias
+- Only information necessary for beneficiary support
-- Nenhuma informação é compartilhada com as ONGs que possa identificar a beneficiária sem sua permissão explícita
+- No information is shared with NGOs that can identify the beneficiary without explicit consent

 ### 6.2.
-Com Autoridades
+With Authorities
-- Somente conforme exigido por lei
+- Only as required by law
-- Apenas após avaliação cuidadosa do impacto sobre as beneficiárias
+- After careful evaluation of impact on beneficiaries
-- Com aviso prévio às partes interessadas, quando possível
+- With prior notice to interested parties, when possible

-## 7. Retenção e Eliminação de Dados
+## 7. Data Retention and Elimination

 ### 7.1.
-Dados de Progresso
+Progress Data
-- Mantidos durante o tempo em que a beneficiária estiver ativa na plataforma
+- Maintained while the beneficiary is active on the platform
-- Poderão ser mantidos por até 2 anos após a inatividade, para fins de reengajamento opcional
+- May be retained for up to 2 years after inactivity for optional re-engagement

 ### 7.2.
-Dados de Identificação Real
+Real Identification Data
-- Mantidos apenas enquanto necessário para o fornecimento de serviços
+- Maintained only as long as necessary for service provision
-- Eliminados de forma segura quando não mais necessários ou a pedido da beneficiária
+- Securely deleted when no longer necessary or upon beneficiary request

-## 8. Direitos das Beneficiárias
+## 8. Beneficiary Rights

 ### 8.1.
-Direitos de Acesso
+Access Rights
-- Direito de solicitar informações sobre dados pessoais mantidos
+- Right to request information about personal data held
-- Direito de corrigir informações imprecisas
+- Right to correct inaccurate information
-- Direito de solicitar a eliminação de dados (com ressalvas para obrigações legais)
+- Right to request data deletion (subject to legal obligations)

 ### 8.2.
-Controle
+Control
-- Direito de revogar o consentimento (com ressalvas para obrigações legais)
+- Right to withdraw consent (subject to legal obligations)
-- Direito de limitar o processamento de dados em certas circunstâncias
+- Right to limit data processing in certain circumstances

-## 9. Contato
+## 9. Contact

-Para perguntas ou preocupações sobre esta Política de Privacidade, entre em contato com nossa equipe:
+For questions or concerns about this Privacy Policy, contact our team:

 - Email: privacy@wira-platform.org
-- Endereço: [Endereço físico a ser adicionado]
+- Address: [To be added address]
-- Representante de Proteção de Dados: [Nome a ser adicionado]
+- Data Protection Officer: [To be added name]

-## 10. Alterações a Esta Política
+## 10. Changes to This Policy

-Esta política pode ser atualizada periodicamente.
-As alterações mais significativas serão comunicadas às beneficiárias por meio de notificações na plataforma ou por outros meios apropriados.
+This policy may be updated periodically.
+Significant changes will be communicated to beneficiaries through platform notifications or other appropriate means.

-**Data da Última Atualização:** [Data de implementação] **Entrada em Vigor:** [Data de implementação]
+**Date of Last Update:** [Implementation date] **Effective Date:** [Implementation date]